ChrisRiley3/Second-Milestone/README.md

 # Planet Man - Second Milestone Project
+You can access the full site here [https://chrisriley3.github.io/Second-Milestone/]

 Hello and welcome to my Second milestone project. this project will help to get a first-time game developers’ game out there for users to experience and supply feedback.
 When visiting the website, the users will be hit with information about the developer and what his goals are in the future.
 The user will be able to find information about the game on the home page and what its end goals are.